Paragard IUD Lawsuit

 When Should Paragard IUD Lawsuits Be Filed?

-There is no Paragard class action lawsuit; however, the JPML opened multidistrict litigation has been filed in the Northern District of Georgia in December 2020.
+There is no Paragard class action lawsuit; however, the JPML opened multidistrict litigation has been filed in the Northern District of Georgia in December 2020, consolidating many Paragard lawsuits.

-As personal injury lawyers, we can file your Paragard lawsuit directly into the MDL and gain economic justice on behalf of Paragard victims.
+As personal injury lawyers, we can file your Paragard lawsuit directly into the MDL and gain economic justice on behalf of injured victims.
 Contact our Paragard lawyers today to schedule a free consultation.

 Are Other IUD Devices Safe?